Topological Corner States in Bilayer and Trilayer Systems with Vertically Stacked Topological Heterostructures: Topological corner states

-We proceed to study a BBH trilayer system depicted in Fig.~1(d).
-This arrangement consists of a trivial layer positioned between two topological layers, where the layers are coupled by an interlayer coupling $t_\mathrm{v}$.
+We proceed to study a BBH trilayer system depicted in Fig.~1(e).
+This arrangement consists of a trivial layer positioned between two topological layers, where the layers are coupled by interlayer coupling $t_\mathrm{v}$.

 The system Hamiltonian is given by